dwdii/DataAcqMgmt/README.md

-DataAcqMgmt
+Data Acquisition & Management
 ===========

-Code developed as part of my work in the CUNY MSDA program's Data Acquisition and Management course (IS607)
+This repository contains code I developed as part of my work in the CUNY MSDA program's Data Acquisition and Management course (IS607)